CadeBrown/cadebrown.github.io/about.md

 This site covers my own programming interests, which include numerical programming, programming language theory (PLT), signal processing, and more.

+You can see my resume here: [cade.site/files/resume.pdf](/files/resume.pdf), which I try to keep updated as best I can.

 ## Projects

+### kscript (Programming Language)

+On my own time, I have been working on [kscript](https://kscript.org), which is a dynamic programming language with a rich standard library.
+I am responsible for >95% of the code, and am the owner of the project.
+I have high hopes for reaching a large audience after an alpha release is done as a proof of concept, alongside tutorials showing how easy it is to use.

 ### MAGMA (Matrix Algebra on GPU and Many-core Architectures)